-FIRET 035 S-219 IGNITION OPERATIONS Units: 0.75
+FIRET 035 S-219 IGNITION OPERATIONS

-16.00 hours lecture, 16.00 hours lab Provides training in the functional roles and responsibilities connected with firing operations.
+Provides training in the functional roles and responsibilities connected with firing operations.
 Topics include: planning, ignition procedures and techniques, and equipment applicable to wildland and prescribed fire.
 Addresses the role of the ignition specialist or firing boss as the organization manages escalation from a noncomplex to a complex situation.